Dinesh Pardasani

 Asia-Pacific

-Dinesh Pardasani in Delhi is experienced handling contentious matters in the energy and infrastructure sectors.
+Dinesh Pardasani in Delhi is experienced in handling contentious matters in the energy and infrastructure sectors.
 He also has expertise relating to project development in the renewable energy space, including hydropower and solar projects.

 Strengths